Academany/fabzero/program/machines/3dscan.md

 * Camera Pictures
 * Xbox Kinect
 * Structured light
-* Roland Modela (windows).
+* Roland Modella (windows).
 Scan something that you cannot scan with this level of detail (like a coin) or not possible at all like Glass.

 ### Extra assignments